Planning your own trip? Prepare for your trip

-A forty-minute drive from Borgarnes, about 40km east off the Ringroad down Route 50 and then Route 518, the tiny hamlet of Reykholt is the cultural highlight of any trip up the west coast.
-Not only does it sit among the wide open spaces of the fertile Reykholtsdalur valley, enjoying stunning views of dusky mountains and the sleepy Reykjadalsá river, but it also contains tangible memorials to Snorri Sturluson.
-The excellent museum here is far and away the best place to get to grips with Iceland’s rich, and at times downright confusing, history of saga events, characters and writing.
+A forty-minute drive from Borgarnes, about 40 km east off the Ring Road down Route 50 and then Route 518, the tiny hamlet of Reykholt is a cultural highlight on a Ring Road Iceland trip.
+Set in the wide open spaces of the fertile Reykholtsdalur valley, it offers beautiful views of dusky mountains and the sleepy Reykjadalsá river, and it also holds tangible memorials to Snorri Sturluson.
+The excellent museum here is one of the best places to get to grips with Iceland’s rich, and at times confusing, saga history, from key events and characters to the writing that preserved them.

 Born at the farm of Hvammur near Búðardalur in 1179, Snorri Sturluson was descended from some of the greatest figures in early Icelandic history; on his father’s side were influential chieftains, on his mother’s, among others, the warrior poet Egill Skallagrímsson.
 At the age of 2 he was fostered and taken to one of Iceland’s leading cultural centres, Oddi (see Sæmundur and the seal), where, over the years, he became acquainted not only with historical writing but also the court of Norway – a relationship that would eventually lead to his death.
 In 1206, following his marriage to a wealthy heiress, he moved to Reykholt and consolidated his grip on power by becoming a chieftain, legislator and respected historian and writer; he also developed a distinct taste for promiscuity, fathering three children to women other than his long-suffering first wife, Herdís.